 In 1958, with the threat of the Cold War looming, the area in the north of complex which was formerly occupied by the RAF stores area was taken over by the Home Office and converted into a Regional Seat of Government (RSG9).

-The nuclear bunker was designed to protect 325 house local and national government officials, as well as members of the armed forces and medical teams.
+was designed to protect 325 house local and national government officials, as well as members of the armed forces and medical teams.
 The facilities included dormitories, toilets, offices and new storage areas.
 The bunker was also fitted out with GPO telephone communications equipment and a BBC studio, which could be used to broadcast in the event of an emergency.

 The bunker was given an overhaul in the early 1980s, it was modernised throughout but reduced in size making its new potential staff compliment just 134.
 As part of the upgrade the bunker was fitted with new iron blast doors which replaced the original wooden factory doors.